 In a public setting, such as a leisure centre, activity hall or gym, where sporting or leisure activities have taken place, the management is responsible for ensuring the activity is safe and compliant with relevant rules.

 Whether accidental, or as a direct result of negligence or assault, it’s important to seek damages for injuries sustained either as a spectator or participant of sport.
-Speak to YouClaim today, on 0800 10 757 95 and we’ll be happy to discuss your situation in greater depth.
+To speak to a lawyer, call us on 0800 10 757 95 or fill in our online claim form, and we’ll be happy to discuss your situation in greater depth.

-YouClaim can offer a nationwide service of experienced personal injury lawyers, able to advise and represent claimants on all types of sport injury claims.
+YouClaim offers a nationwide service of experienced lawyers, able to advise and represent claimants on all types of sport injury compensation claims.